 Join a leading Law school

 UEA Law School is a vibrant and supportive community of expert academics & scholars, housed in the splendid 17th century Earlham Hall.
 It has strong links to the wider community, producing excellent policy-relevant and internationally recognised research.
-The most recent Research Excellence Framework (REF 2014) ranked the School 21st in the UK for its research in Law (Times Higher REF 2014 Analysis).
-Over 70% of its research was ranked as world-leading or internationally excellent (REF 2014).
+Over 75% of its research was ranked as world-leading or internationally excellent (REF 2021).

 Research at the School of Law, UEA